mikependon/RepoDB/.github/ISSUE_TEMPLATE/request-or-propose.md

 ---
 name: Request or Propose
 about: Suggest a new feature.
-title: 'Request: You request title'
+title: 'Request: <Your request title>'
 labels: request
 assignees: mikependon